Wills, Trusts & Probate

 Frequently Asked Questions About Charitable Giving

-What are the main ways to include charitable giving in my estate plan?
+How can I include charitable gifts in my estate plan?

-Can charitable gifts reduce my estate taxes in California?
+Do charitable gifts reduce estate taxes in California?

-How do I choose which charities to support through my estate?
+How do I choose which charities to support?

 How often should I review my charitable giving plan?